jsimms/compost-instructions/README.md

 ### What We’re Doing
 This project is aimed towards middle-school and high-school STEM educators who would like to do a project that combines lessons in ecology and sustainability with computer science and web development.

-In this project, I have provided an overview on composting, and  students will read the temperature and moisture level of a compost pile using a wifi-connected sensor and send the sensor data to a web application that displays a webpage that students can visit from their phone or computer.
-However, there’s no reason this can’t just be a generic exercise in measuring temperature and water moisture using some computer software.
+In this project, I have provided an overview on composting, and instructions for how to build a monitoring device and a web applicaiton.

+Students will read the temperature and moisture level of a compost pile using a wifi-connected sensor and send the sensor data to the web application that displays a webpage  students can visit from their phone or computer.

+There’s no reason this device can’t just be a generic exercise in measuring temperature and water moisture using some computer software if you can't find a compost pile.

-The lesson leverages the Ruby programming language, Arduino and the Github and Heroku services.Therefore the instructions assume that the educator has at least a little bit of familiarity with the Ruby programming language, Arduino, and using the command line (Terminal) program for the OSX operating system, or at least be willing to read and Google a bit while you learn some basics.
+The lesson leverages the Ruby programming language, Arduino and the Github and Heroku services.
+Therefore the instructions assume that the educator has at least a little bit of familiarity with the Ruby programming language, Arduino, and using the command line (Terminal) program for the OSX operating system, or at least be willing to read and Google a bit while you learn some basics.

+Everything, including these instructions are purposely on Github.
+Please, feel free to clone, contribute, and otherwise make this lesson better for everyone.

 ### Materials List
 Each circuit contains parts that add up to a cost of approximately $130 before shipping.
 Add a little more if you need to acquire a soldering iron (or a computer).
 The Github and Heroku accounts that are needed can utilize their free service.